 All scripture references are linked to Bible Gateway so that you can read each verse in context.
 Bible Gateway allows you to change the verse to your favorite translation and compare it side-by-side with multiple translations.
 In addition, you can select to hear an audio version of any verse by clicking on the speaker icon.
 Keep the Bible Gateway App on your phone so that you can visit the Word of God at any time during your day.

-Praise God for sending His Son. ...
+Praise God for His awesome light of truth! ...
 See MoreSee Less